Flameware FAQs

 What utensils can I use on my Flameware?

-You can use any of your favorite utensils (wood, silicone, metal) on your Flameware, but I recommend wooden spoons and spatulas the most as they are firm but soft, so if you accidentally whack the Flameware you’re not likely to chip it.
-Depending on your utensil and how you use them, you may also see marks on the surface, but that’s just another part of the natural ‘seasoning’ that takes place as you use your Flameware.
+You can use any of your favorite utensils (wood, silicone, metal) on your Flameware, but I recommend wooden spoons and spatulas the most as they are firm but soft, so if you accidentally whack or scrape against the Flameware you’re not likely to chip or scratch it.
+Even using wooden utensils, you may see marks on the surface, but that’s just another part of the natural ‘seasoning’ that takes place as you use your Flameware.

 How do I clean my Flameware?

 Flameware pots are so easy to clean!
-You can plunge them directly into or under running water after use (that actually makes clean up even easier!), and use a green scrubby or wooden spatula to clean off any residue.
-If you have anything that really stuck during cooking, let it soak for a few minutes and then clean under running water.
-Almost immediately you’ll see the water bead off the burnished surface as whatever was stuck slides easily off, and each use will make your Comal or WokPot more and more non-stick.
+You can plunge them directly into or under running water immediately after use, which makes clean up even easier.
+Use a green scrubby or wooden spatula to clean off any residue.
+If you have anything that really stuck during cooking, let it soak for a few minutes and then clean under running water with a green scrubby.
+Almost immediately you’ll see the water bead off the burnished surface as whatever was stuck slides easily off, and each use will make your Flameware more and more non-stick.
 While you can put the Flameware in the dishwasher, hand washing is recommended.
-And you can let your Comal drip dry in the drainer.
+And you can let it drip dry in the drainer.

 Can I use a lid with Flameware?

-While I do not make lids for the Comal or WokPot, you can certainly use one if you want or need.
+While I do not make lids for Flameware pieces, you can certainly use one if you want or need.
 I find that the lid to a standard stock pot will cover either form, or you can use a silicone "universal lid'.
-You can find a set of three sizes here from Dash , and with the slight curve of the Comal and average width of the WokPot, they work perfectly to retain steam and heat when you’re saute-ing or steaming foods (these are the lids you'll see me using on IG).
+You can find a set of three sizes here from Dash , and with the slight curve of the Comal and average width of the WokPot, they work perfectly to retain steam and heat when you’re saute-ing or steaming foods (these are the lids you'll see me using online).

-Got a question about the Comal you don't see here?
+Got a question about the Flameware you don't see here?
 Ask us!